-Patriots Coaches Give Honest Assessment Of Running Game, Sony Michel
+NESN

 The Patriots’ rushing attack was a strength at the end of the 2018 season and into their playoff run that culminated with a sixth Super Bowl title.
 So, what happened?
 Left tackle Trent Brown departed for the Oakland Raiders, and center David Andrews was lost for the season with a blood clot in his lungs.

-Brown’s replacement, Isaiah Wynn hit injured reserve with turf toe and can’t return until Week 12.
+Brown’s replacement, Isaiah Wynn, hit injured reserve with turf toe and can’t return until Week 12.
 Fullback James Develin is on injured reserve with a neck injury, and his replacement, Jakob Johnson, is out for the season.
 Starting right guard Shaq Mason was out for the Patriots’ Week 8 win over the Cleveland Browns with an ankle injury.
 Running back Rex Burkhead also missed time with injuries.
 It’s not hard to see why this particular part of the Patriots’ offense is stumbling out of the gate.

 “It’s all of us,” running backs coach Ivan Fears said Monday.
 “It’s everybody.
 It’s not one thing.
 That’s the problem.
 It’s not one thing.
 It’s everybody.
 It’s a combination of circumstances.
 We’ve got injuries.
 We’ve got different people.
 It’s a whole bunch of stuff.
 And we’ve got to all come together and fix this thing the right way.”